Job Post SEO: What You Need to Know

 If you are grandfathered into a homegrown job engine or just want to make sure that you are covering your bases, you are going to want to ensure that you are including all of Google’s required fields and as many of the recommended fields as possible.

-This can be tricky for some recruiting organisations that have limitations on data they can publish publicly whether it be due to client agreements, competition poaching, or others.
+This can be tricky for some recruiting organizations that have limitations on data they can publish publicly whether it be due to client agreements, competition poaching, or others.
 You’ll need to compare what Google wants to see with what you are currently displaying (and willing to display) in your job postings.
-Make the best business decision you can for your agency.
+Make the best business decision you can for your firm.

 Google’s Required Fields/Properties: